How to use Weave with PII data

 "My name is Katherine Dixon and I like to fish.
 My phone number is 667.431.7379"

-To effectively utilize Presidio, we must supply references to our custom operators.
-These operators will direct Presidio to the functions responsible for swapping PII with fake data.
+To effectively use Presidio and Faker together, we must supply references to our custom operators.
+These operators will direct Presidio to the Faker functions responsible for swapping PII with fake data.

 from faker import Faker